 If you have children, don’t let them venture off too far away from your area and always make sure your food is put in your car when you leave your campsite or when sleeping night.
 Having a black bear rummaging through your food in the middle of the night is the last thing you want to happen.

 If you don’t have enough room in your car at night, hang your food up in a tree or seal it tightly in your cooler.
 Though nature is beautiful, nature is still wild.
+For tips on how to scare a bear, check out our article for more information.

 Car Camping Essentials